hamzaelouiaazzani/My_Assignements_for_-Coursera_Certifications/README.md

 Welcome to the Coursera Machine Learning Certifications Repository!
 This repository contains the submission labs/notebooks of various machine learning certifications I have completed via Coursera and offered by different major insitutions: DeepLearning.AI, Stanford University and AWS.

+## Fair Usage Notice

+Copying and pasting solutions directly from this repository for your own submissions on Coursera is against the honor code and terms of service of the platform.
+It is essential to uphold the principles of fairness, honesty, and integrity when undertaking online courses.
+I encourage you build your own solution by inspiring from my own solutions.

 ## Certifications

 ### 1. Machine Learning Specialization